OS2borgerPC/os2borgerpc-admin-site/README.rst

 Finalize the distribution
 +++++++++++++++++++++++++

+# TODO: This part of the functionality is being phased out and will be
+#       removed in a future version of the system.
+PCs will no longer
+#       upload their package lists to the server, nor will we keep
+#       complete listings of packages in the distribution.

 This step is to be performed *after* you have registred a computer in the admin system as described below.
 To finalize the distribution: